apesteguia/nvim/README.md

 # MY NEOVIM CONFIG

-This is my neovim config, it's very easy to configure and it has some cool features and custom keyblinds
+This is my neovim config, it's very easy to configure and it has some cool features and custom keymapping.

 ## Installation